5 Types of Long-Term Loans You Can Get in Singapore

 The principal amount for long-term loans tends to be a lot higher as it’s often tied to purchasing large valuable assets such as properties, vehicles, or paying for tertiary education.

-This makes it possible for people to make large purchases —for example, a house—with a reasonable loan repayment amount every month, without needing to fork out a large down payment.
+This makes it possible for people to make large purchases —for example, a house—with a reasonable loan repayment amount every month, without needing to fork out a large down payment using cold hard cash and/or a combination of their CPF monies.

 3. Lower interest rates

-For longer-term secured loans, lenders require the assets for which the funds are being borrowed to be used as collaterals.
-Because of that, lenders would be less worried about borrowers defaulting on payments.
+For longer-term secured loans, lenders require the assets pledged to be used as collateral, such as a home or car.
+Because of that, lenders are naturally less worried about borrowers defaulting on their payments.
 Hence, these loans are considered less risky for lenders.

-With fewer risks, lenders are often more willing to offer lower interest rates.
+With fewer risks, lenders are often more willing to offer lower interest rates, despite the longer loan tenure.

 4. Better cash flow